 What surprised me most about this recipe was how well it reheated.
 It reheated in the microwave, gently, very well.
 I was skeptical at first, but I just did it for about a minute per serving on 90% power (of course time and power will vary) and it came out tasting just fine.
-I did bring it to room temperature first – which I often try to do for leftovers.
-That is a little trick I find is helpful for most foods.
 In this batch we saved half for dinner (I made this for lunch so I could photograph it in the sunlight, my food rarely sees the night!) and yes, I did eat it twice in a day!
 For dinner, I added a side salad to round out the meal.

 You could add to it a variety of proteins or vegetables: tofu, tempeh, broccoli, mushrooms – really, anything your heart desires would be delicious with it.

 Avocado Alfredo would take to practically anything, including some additional spices – so once again, you have the freedom to get creative.
 This recipe is really the base for you to explore.
 Looking forward to highlighting it in the future myself.